 Staff in the Department of French

-Professor Richard Maber, MA, DPhil (Oxon), FRHistS
+Emeritus Professor Richard Maber, MA, DPhil (Oxon), FRHistS

-My other research interests include: i) the international diffusion of medieval travel literature: with my wife, Angela Tregoning, I have written a comparative study of the early Latin, Italian, French, German, and English versions of the voyage to China (c.
+My other research interests include: i) the international diffusion of medieval travel literature: with my wife, Angela Tregoning, I have published a comparative study of the early Latin, Italian, French, German, and English versions of the voyage to China (c.
 1316-1330) of Odoric of Pordenone; ii) the Diary of the Victorian curate Francis Kilvert (1840-1879), one of the most delightful and best-loved of all English diaries: I have published, also with Angela Tregoning, the first complete edition of one of only three surviving original notebooks, which is preserved in Durham University Library Special Collections; iii) Cornish language and literature, particularly of the Late Cornish period: I have published a study of the prosody and dating of a 17th-century englyn, and also a discovery of a 17th-century manuscript comparing versions of the Lord’s Prayer and Creed in Cornish, Welsh, and Breton.

 - 17th-century French literature and intellectual history

 - International learned correspondences in the 17th century

 - Interdisciplinary 17th-century studies

 - Francis Kilvert's diary